LauYeeYu/homepage/content/blog/git-usage-merging-en.md

 When a conflict occurs (including conflict in other operations, e.g., stash, which will be introduce later), git will add the other file changes to the staging area and leave the conflicted file in the working directory.
-You should resolve the conflicts as soon as possible (it is not a good idea to skip resolving conflict and do other things first!) and then add the resolved files to the staging area.
+You should resolve the conflicts as soon as possible and then add the resolved files to the staging area.
 After that, you should use the following command depending on your merge strategy: